Check fraud safety for businesses

 - Use maximum dollar amounts on accounts to limit large denomination losses by authorized or unauthorized persons.

-- Set up a separate account of large dollar payments to keep fraud losses at low denomination levels.
+- Set up a separate account for large dollar payments to keep fraud losses at low denomination levels.

-- Request detail reports for large dollar items to stay better informed.
+- Request detailed reports for large dollar items to stay better informed.
 Increase fraud detection opportunities to find out whether you have a corrupt employee.

 Employee relations policies:

 - Make sure you know who you are hiring to handle your money.
 Diligent reference and background investigations on all prospective employees are important so you know that you are not hiring someone with a past record of financial abuse.